Access to Justice Program

 When the Supreme Court established the Commission in 2004, the Supreme Court recognized that:

 - approximately one quarter of this state’s population lives at or below the federal poverty standard (this unfortunate statistic still stands)

 - these people have a variety of legal needs in areas such as family law, housing, consumer affairs, employment, health, community issues, wills, and public benefits; 60 percent of these needs in 2004 were unmet

 - NM ranked among the bottom twenty states in spending on legal services per poor person

-- the resulting inability of poor people to meaningful access to the civil justice system is of concern to the Court, the judiciary, the legal profession, and the citizenry of the State
+- the resulting inability of people experiencing poverty to meaningfully access to the civil justice system is of concern to the Court, the judiciary, the legal profession, and the citizenry of the State.

 The Court ordered that the NM Commission on Access to Justice (ATJ) be established as an independent, statewide body dedicated to expanding and improving civil legal assistance in the state through pursuing the goals set forth above.